alihhussain/azure-cloud-init/apache/readme.md

 There are certain resource values that cannot be predetermined and are not accessible via instance metadata service such as Public IP FQDN. <br>
 To resolve this limitation these values are passed to the VM in this template via the Tags schema.
 <br> <br>
-In the following example the FQDN of both the public IP address is being concatenated and passed into the VM.
+In the following example the FQDN of both the public IP addresses is being concatenated and passed into the VM.

 ```json
 {